-Walk in My Shoes (WIMS) is launching an art exhibition of mental health projects by school students taking part in our Ways to Wellbeing campaign.
+Walk in My Shoes (WIMS) launches an exhibition of mental health projects by students in our Ways to Wellbeing project.

 Students were asked to explore tips for a mentally healthy life, how to build resilience and important life lessons from the older people they were linked with.
 They then created engaging projects through different mediums – from podcasts and films to written stories and photos – to share these learnings.